 The Average Cost of Changing a Tire

-Everyone knows that having a flat tire is absolutely no fun.
-It’s a pain in the neck, it is inconvenient, it is costly, and at the very least, it will cost you about 20 minutes of your time—and at most can totally derail a trip.
+Everyone knows that having a flat tire is no fun.
+It’s a pain in the neck, it is inconvenient, it is costly, and at the very least, it will cost you about 20 minutes of your time—and at most can derail a trip.

 Being properly prepared for this fairly common emergency can save you a lot of money in the short and long-term.
-If you have all of the tools you need, including a spare tire than changing a tire will only cost you the price of the tire—which is typically around $100 for a standard new tire.
+If you have all of the tools you need, including a spare tire, then changing a tire will only cost you the price of the tire—which is typically around $100 for a standard new tire.
 Most new and used cars come standard with a jack and a lug wrench, the two most important tools that you will need, other than a new tire.

-If you are not prepared or can’t be bothered to change the tire yourself, or if you have a larger vehicle than a standard car, it’s definitely going to cost you more.
+If you are not prepared or can’t be bothered to change the tire yourself, or if you have a larger vehicle than a standard car, it’s going to cost you more.

 The Cost of the Tire Itself

 Tire prices can vary dramatically, depending on what type of tire you need.
-If you simply need a gently used—retreaded—standard car tire, you might be able to pay as little as $20 or less for the new tire.
+If you need a gently used—retreaded—standard car tire, you might be able to pay as little as $20 or less for the new tire.
 But, if you prefer a new tire, it will likely cost you between $100 or up to $1,000 or more if it’s a large tire for a pickup truck, an SUV, is for off-road or high-performance use.

 According to Automotive Fleet—a leasing firm—a standard 17 or 18-inch tire will be the most affordable option, and the larger the diameter, the higher the price.

 During the past decade, tire diameters have increased in size to as much as 24-inch, 26-inch, and even larger.